cobobc/milestone_project_2/README.md

 *   CSS - Used to style the website.

 *   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout and styling.
 Imported JavaScript/Query for each page to support the responsive navigation bar burger icon for tablet and mobile.

-*   [Google Fonts](https://fonts.google.com/) - provided the *Quicksand* font used throughout the website.
+*   [Google Fonts](https://fonts.google.com/) - provided the *Enriqueta* font used throughout the website.

 *   [Font Awesome](https://fontawesome.com/) - provided the scocial media icons used in the Footer.